cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 ```

-As we enter the `gets` function the program will (#3) push the base pointer of the current stack frame (main's stack frame) into the stack, (#4) setting te current stack pointer as the base pointer and (#5) it will allocate 0x24 bytes in the stack.
+As the execution enters the `gets` function the program will (#3) push the base pointer of the current stack frame (`main`'s stack frame) into the stack, (#4) will set the current stack pointer as the base pointer and (#5) will allocate 0x24 bytes in the stack.

-As we can see in the printed stack above, the first 24 bytes are some allocated data used by gets, the next 4 bytes are `main`'s base pointer (0xbffff7a8) and the following 4 bytes are the return pointer (0x080483d9) or `<main+21>:    leave `.
+As is seen in the printed stack above, the first 24 bytes are some allocated data used by gets, the next 4 bytes are `main`'s base pointer (0xbffff7a8) and the following 4 bytes are the return pointer (0x080483d9) or `<main+21>:    leave `.

 Based on our stack representation, we have the following: